Syrinx (Debussy)

-Syrinx, L. 129, is a piece of music for solo flute which Claude Debussy wrote in 1913.
+Syrinx, L. 137, is a piece of music for solo flute which Claude Debussy wrote in 1913.
 It generally takes three minutes or less to perform.
 It was the first significant piece for solo flute after the Sonata in A minor composed by C. P. E. Bach over 150 years before (1747), and it is the first such solo composition for the modern Böhm flute, developed in 1847.

-Syrinx is commonly considered to be an indispensable part of any flutist's repertoire.
+Syrinx is commonly considered to be an indispensable part of the flute repertoire.
 Many musical historians believe that "Syrinx", which gives the performer generous room for interpretation and emotion, played a pivotal role in the development of solo flute music in the early twentieth century.
-Some say Syrinx was originally written by Debussy without barlines or breath marks.
-The flutist Marcel Moyse may have later added these, and most publishers publish Moyse's edition.
+According to flautist Marcel Moyse, Syrinx was originally written by Debussy without barlines or breath marks.
+Moyse may have later added these, and most publishers publish his edition of the work.